-Yes, campus fitness centers must follow the same safety protocols as private indoor fitness centers.
+Yes, campus fitness centers must follow the same safety protocols as private indoor fitness centers under the Safe Start Washington Plan.
 Those protocols mandate 300 square feet of distance between patrons in phase 2 counties and 200 square feet of distance in phase 3 counties.
 For large fitness centers (defined as 12,000 square feet and larger), occupancy is capped at 25 percent of the facility's occupancy.
 Facilities in modified phase 1 counties are allowed to operate under the phase 2 guidance.